EUDR Updates

 Low Risk

-There are four possibilities for a country to be classified as low risk:
+There are three pathways for a country to be classified as low risk:

-4. There is no expansion of agricultural land for EUDR crops, no increase in the level of production of timber and cattle, and no expansion of overall agricultural land.
+3. There is no expansion of agricultural land for EUDR crops, no increase in the level of production of timber and cattle, and no expansion of overall agricultural land.
+The goal is to identify countries with deforestation caused by other factors not covered by the EUDR (such as urbanization).

 Standard Risk